Wobbly-App/wobbly-mobile/README.md

 will be stored in the filesystem.
 This raises the question of whether it's a good idea to keep Redux at all, or to move as many things as we can into SQLite.

+## Developing
+We recommend using [React Native Debugger](https://github.com/jhen0409/react-native-debugger/) (note: use version 0.10.x for compatibility with the version of React Native that we use).

 🖤 🐈